 - erosion or bone loss on the affected joint

 - misalignment of the jaw in advanced cases

 - pain in the neck, ears, or eyes

 At times, jaw stiffness can make it difficult to chew.

-A rheumatologist will diagnose RA jaw pain based on a person’s medical history as well as their current diagnosis and symptoms.
-They may also run one or more diagnostic tests to validate their diagnosis.
+A rheumatologist will diagnose RA jaw pain according to a person’s medical history, current diagnosis, and symptoms.
+These healthcare specialists may also run one or more diagnostic tests to validate their diagnosis.

-- physical examination of the jaw and mouth
+- a physical examination of the jaw and mouth

 - X-rays of the jaw joint